 Costa Rica is a peaceful democratic country with 4,132,884 inhabitants with a literacy of 96%.
 It is located in Central America bordering both the Caribbean Sea and the North Pacific Ocean, between Nicaragua and Panama.
 Being in the tropics, it has abundant rain and warm temperatures and two different seasons during the year.
 A dry season between December and April and the rainy season between May and November.
 However, both seasons can weave together.

-Four mountain ranges run across the country: The most important is the Talamanca Range, where the Chirripo peak is located.
-The latter is the highest peak in the country, reaching 3;820 meters above the sea level.
-Costa Rica has several active volcanoes such as Poas, Arenal, Turrialba and Rincon de la Vieja.
-It also has beautiful beaches that stretch 225 kilometers on the Caribbean coast and 1103 kilometers on the Pacific Ocean.
+Temperatures vary in relation to the location above sea level.
+In the coasts they oscillate between 74 ° F and 96 ° F, whereas in the highest regions, they vary between 42 and 62 ° F. Four mountain ranges cross the country.
+The most important is the Talamanca mountain range where the Chirripó peak is located.
+The Chirripó is the highest hill in the country with a height of 3; 820 meters above sea level.
+Costa Rica has several active volcanoes such as Poás, Arenal, Turrialba and Rincón de la Vieja.
+It also has beautiful beaches that cover 225 kilometers on the Caribbean coast and 1103 kilometers on the Pacific coast.

 Conservation Areas of Costa Rica

 Costa Rica protects and preserves about 25% of its territory.